Mortgage Calculator with Taxes and Insurance

 - Request Ohio down payment assistance

-Mortgage lending rates change.
-Be careful, consider the type of financing you want.
+Mortgage lending rates change; consider financing types.
 Some buyers consider an ARM, or adjustable rate mortgage.
-As the prime rate increases, your annual interest will too.
-This is great if interest rates are high but dropping.
-Consult your lender, make decisions based on sound fact.
-A home mortgage surprises buyers with an ARM's interest rate movements.
+Annual interest paid reflects prime rate increases; great if high interest rates are dropping.
+Consult lenders, make fact-based decisions.
+ARM interest rate movements surprise unprepared buyers.

-Some buyers calculate home loans with balloon payments.
-Balloon payments apply to commercial real estate compared to home loans.
-We advise against balloon payments for home buyers.
-This is a lower cost upfront, the mortgage doesn't amortize %100 over the loan term.
-This leaves you a balance at the loan term's maturity.
-It's called a balloon payment, it's a large lump-sum payment in the end.
+Some mortgage borrowers calculate home loans with balloon payments.
+Balloon payments apply more to commercial real estate compared to home loans.
+We advise home buyers against balloon payments.
+Lower cost upfront, balloon payment mortgages don’t amortize %100 over loan terms.
+Balloon payments leave a balance at loan term's maturity; a large lump-sum payment.

-Remember, making extra payments, insurance for lenders, or PMI, can drop off.
-This happens when principal owed becomes equal to or under 80% of the home value.
+Make extra payments and PMI can drop off.
+PMI stops once principal owed becomes equal to 80% of the home value.